mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 Engeström's work on what he termed a  third generation includes theory of expansive learning which charts changes and expansion of the object being worked on, often due to tensions beyond a single activity system to encompass others thus but through acknowledging the impact of movement of actors between systems [@engestrom_expansive_2001].
 This along with the work of Cole, is vital to move beyond a limited view of activity to engage with cross cultural understandings of learning [@cole_cross-cultural_1988]

-As part of a the broader social turn of psychology explored, these authors and their colleagues also forged new research approaches and concepts which I draw on in this study and which are explored in the next section.
-These include expansive learning, design based research, formative interventions, double stimulation, ideocultures and mutual appropriation.
+As part of a the broader social turn of psychology explored, these authors and their colleagues also forged new concepts which I draw on in this study and which are explored in the next section (on 3gat and Cole's cultural work) including:

+- tensions between system elements
+- double stimulation
+- ideocultures and
+- mutual appropriation.
+- expansive learnig

 The next section explores these concepts and their utility to this study.